christian-dussol-cloud-native/.github/profile/README.md

 ## 📚 About

-This organization hosts resources that bridge the gap between cloud-native technologies and financial services requirements, with a focus on governance, security, and compliance.
+This organization hosts resources that bridge the gap between cloud-native technologies and financial services requirements, with a focus on governance, compliance and security.

 Maintained by [Christian Dussol](https://github.com/christiandussol), Engineering Manager at Finastra.